 3.3.2.
 Foreign Nationals Sponsored by Another Organization

 In the case of students with an F-1 designation, UNM can only make payments to the student's sponsoring organization.
 The sponsoring organization would then need to pay the student.
 Certain pre-approvals may be required.
 Depending on the circumstances, UNM may wish to request approval to become the student's sponsoring organization.
-This request should be coordinated through the Office of International Programs and Studies.
+This request should be coordinated through the Global Education Office.

 In the case of individuals with a H-1B designation sponsored by another organization, UNM can only pay travel reimbursement.